- 1 cup reduced-fat biscuit/baking mix

 - 1 teaspoon dried minced onion

 - In a small bowl, combine the biscuit mix, egg whites, egg, milk and onion.
-Spread into a greased 11-in. x 7-in. baking dish.
+Spread into a greased 11x7-in. baking dish.

 - In another bowl, combine the filling ingredients.
 Gently spoon over biscuit mixture.

-- Bake, uncovered, at 350° for 28-32 minutes or until golden brown and a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 28-32 minutes or until golden brown and a knife inserted in the center comes out clean.
 Yield: 6 servings.

 "I made this for dinner and my husband and I LOVED it!!!!
 I used fresh spinach instead of frozen; and also added chopped red pepper and mushrooms to the filling.
 Instead of dried onion I added more fresh onion.
 We had it with a bowl of soup and it was a perfect winter meal!!
 Can't wait to make it again!!"